- Population 15

 Hell Hole Gorge National Park is located approx. 180km North of Quilpie via Adavale.
 From Quilpie there are 2 roads to Adavale:

-RED ROAD: Approx. 103km from Quilpie to Adavale.
-This road has partially sealed sections, but is mostly unsealed.
+RED ROAD: Approx. 98km from Quilpie to Adavale.
+This road is mostly sealed with a 7km unsealed section.
 To access this road head east from Quilpie along the Charleville Road for 13km then turn left onto the Red Road.

 BLACK ROAD: Approx. 96km to Adavale.
 This road is unsealed.
 To access this road head along the Charleville Road for approx. 2km then turn left onto the Black Road.